Atomic absorption and emission spectroscopy

 5. Describe the differences and similarities between an absorption and an emission spectrum for the same element.

-6. The atomic emission spectrum of sodium shows an intense yellow line which is due to the transition of an electron from its first excited state to its group state.
+6. The atomic emission spectrum of sodium shows an intense yellow line which is due to the transition of an outer shell electron from its first excited state to its ground state.

 (a) State the subshells involved in this transition